thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

       - Fitting parameters
       - Estimating uncertainty
     - Analytic solutions: once they were all we had

   - Maximum Likelihood: the probabilities that are not probabilities

+    - Likelihood the frequentist way
+    - Likelihood the Bayesian way

   - Randomization and resampling:  let the data speak
     - Jacknife and Bootstrap: something from nothing